flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 - Wrapping their processors with **lots of cache**.
 Thus, only requiring access to main memory if it's absolutely necessary.
     - 99% of cache/scratchpad mentions in this article will be for this reason.
-- Adding a 128-byte **Write Back Buffer**: Very similar to the [Write Gather Pipe](gamecube#ibms-enhancements), but instead of waiting until it's 25% full, it will check the state of the bus (i.e congested or free) first.
+- Adding a 128-byte **Write Back Buffer**: Very similar to the [Write Gather Pipe](gamecube#ibms-enhancements), but instead of waiting until it's 25% full, it will check the state of the bus (i.e. congested or free) first.

 This sounds very convenient for applications that can benefit from cache, but what about those tasks, such as manipulating Display Lists, which shouldn't use cache at all?
 Luckily, the CPU provides a different memory access mode called **UnCached**, which **only** uses the Write Back Buffer.
 Thus, it will not waste cycles correcting the cache (product of *cache misses*).

 Furthermore, the **UnCached accelerated mode** is also available.
-This one adds a buffer for speeding up the read of continuous addresses in memory.
+This one adds a buffer for speeding up the reading of continuous addresses in memory.

 ### Other interesting bits

-Inside the same Emotion Engine package, there is yet-another processor called **Image Processing Unit** or 'IPU', this time designed for **image decompression**.
+Inside the same Emotion Engine package, there is yet another processor called **Image Processing Unit** or 'IPU', this time designed for **image decompression**.
 As the successor of the [MDEC](playstation#tab-2-3-motion-decoder), the IPU can be useful when a game needs to decode an MPEG2 movie without jamming the main CPU.

 Long story short, the game sends compressed image streams to the IPU (hopefully using DMA) which are then decoded in a format that the GPU can display.
 The PS2's operating system also relies on the IPU to provide DVD playback.